RobertSchueler/tc_tools/README.md

 The processor then does roughly the following to your template svg for each row of the excel file:

 - replaces the path to an image labeled "image_label" by the respective content of the column named "image_label" or "image_label.href" (since 0.2.0)
+- the replaced image will have its original aspect ratio and will be aligned in the center of the template image (since 0.6.0)
 - replaces the text content of a text element labeled "text_label" by the respective content of the column named "text_label" or "text_label.text" (since 0.3.0)
-- line breaks are supported
+- line breaks are supported (since 0.4.0)

 Be careful with your labels, don't let two columns refer to the same object and don't label two objects the same.